Aadukalam (TV series): Development

-The series was announced as a part of Sun TVs future slate of content in April 2024.
-On November 20, 2024, was the first promo release.
-However, the serial was postponed.
-After four months, On 24 March 2025 the series Promo was relaunched on Sun TV.
+The series was announced as a part of Sun TV's slate of content in April 2024.
+On November 20, 2024, the first episode was released; however, the serial was postponed.
+On 24 March 2025, the series' pilot was relaunched on Sun TV.

 Casting

 Actress Delna Davis was cast as the female lead Sathya.
-This marks Delna Davis's return to Tamil television after Anbe Vaa.
+This marked Delna Davis's return to Tamil television after Anbe Vaa.
 Gayatri Jayaraman was cast as Selvanayagi.
-Salmanul Faris was cast as the male lead Arjun, marking his return after Mouna Raagam 2.
+Salmanul Faris was also cast as the male lead Arjun, marking his return after Mouna Raagam 2.

-Veteran actor Delhi Ganesh played the important role, and also his last series before his death and was later replaced by Kathadi Ramamurthy.
+Veteran actor Delhi Ganesh joined the cast; this show was his last series before his death.
+He was later replaced by Kathadi Ramamurthy.
 Sachu, Akshaya, Ayub and Mithun will also be playing a prominent role in the project.

 Release

-The first promo was re-released on 24 March 2025, featuring which gave a brief insight in Sathya's Introduction and her family.
-The second promo was unveiled on 27 March 2025, featuring Selvanayagi and her son Arjun Introduction.
-The serial will released on 7 April 2025, replacing Ranjani in its 22:00 slot on Sun TV.
+The first pilot was re-released on 24 March 2025.
+The second epsiode was unveiled on 27 March 2025, featuring Selvanayagi and her son Arjun.
+The series was officially released on 7 April 2025, replacing Ranjani in its 22:00 slot on Sun TV.